-The Bahamas' Trade Marks Act and supplementary regulations protect trademarks and brand names.
-Trademarks can be registered with the Intellectual Properties Section of the Office of the Registrar General (see Appendix I for contact information) for a period of 14 years on a renewable basis. .
+The Bahamas' Trade Marks Act 322 and supplementary regulations protect trademarks and brand names.
+In the Bahamas trademark registration is voluntary but highly recommended in order to obtain protection against infringement.
+Trademarks can be registered with the Intellectual Properties Section of the Office of the Registrar General (see Appendix I for contact information) for a period of 14 years on a renewable basis.
 Registration must be made through a local agent (attorney).
+The Bahamas Bar Association can be helpful in identifying a local attorney specializing in intellectual property issues (see Appendix II).
 The cost of a trademark registration is \$50 per class, but it can also depend on the size of the logo.
+Searches of the trademark registry can be conducted at the Intellectual Properties Section of the Office of the Registrar General for a cost of \$5.